You are using an outdated browser. Some features may not work correctly, and your experience will not be good. Update your browser

 Award winning author and hightly rated inspirational speaker.

-As a not for profit speaker and author, I give all money received from sale of my book to three charities close to my heart
+As a not for profit speaker and author, all fees received are donated to charity.

 Send a message to the speaker